Data-to-Knowledge/WaterUseQA/README.rst

 -	to be run frequently (eg, weekly)
 -	to focus on the latest data (eg, data for the last week).

-Instruction for running the tools and some troubleshooting suggestions can be found here https://github.com/Data-to-Knowledge/WaterUseQA/blob/master/MissingDataTools/README.rts
+Instruction for running the tools and some troubleshooting suggestions can be found here: https://github.com/Data-to-Knowledge/WaterUseQA/blob/master/MissingDataTools/README.rts.

 Compile WAP Reporting Modes.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^